JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tutorial.md

 # Tutorial

 NLPModelsIpopt is a thin IPOPT wrapper for NLPModels.
-In this tutorial we'll show examples of problems created with NLPModels and solved with Ipopt.
+In this tutorial we show examples of problems created with NLPModels and solved with Ipopt.

 ```@contents
 Pages = ["tutorial.md"]